 10. NUK Simply Natural with SafeTemp — Best with Temperature Indicator

 The nipple design is also unique — it’s the only bottle with up to 9 individual holes (slow flow has 3, medium has 6, fast has 9), mimicking how milk flows from multiple ducts during breastfeeding.
-The scoop-shaped nipple cavity provides space for baby’s tongue and jaw to move naturally, just like they do at the breast.
+The scoop-shaped nipple cavity provides space for baby’s tongue and jaw to move naturally.

 The bottles are made from Tritan — a premium, crystal-clear material that’s more durable and stain-resistant than regular polypropylene.
-It’s odor-resistant and stays looking new for longer.
 The one-piece anti-colic air vent helps reduce gas and spit-up.
+NUK has been designing feeding and soothing products for over 70 years.

 • SafeTemp prevents feeding milk that’s too hot